voqtuyen/Cross-validation-techniques/README.md

 Generalization refers to your model's ability to adapt properly to new, previously unseen data, *drawn from the same distribution* as the one used to create the model [9].
 Poor generalization can be characterized by over-training.
 If the model over-trains, it just memorizes the training examples and it is not able to give correct outputs also for patterns that were not in the training dataset.

 Cross-validation techniques belong to conventional approaches used to ensure good generalization and to avoid over-training.
 The basic idea is to divide the dataset T into two subsets – one subset is used for training while the other subset is left out and the performance of the final model is evaluated on it.
-The main purpose of cross-validation is to achieve a stable and confident estimate of the model performance.
-Cross-validation techniques can also be used when evaluating and mutually comparing more models, various training algorithms, or when seeking for optimal model parameters
+- The main purpose of cross-validation is to achieve a stable and confident estimate of the model performance.
+- Cross-validation techniques can also be used when evaluating and mutually comparing more models, various training algorithms, or when seeking for optimal model parameters

-Commonly used types of cross-validation – hold-out cross validation and k-fold cross-validation
+Commonly used types of cross-validation: hold-out cross validation and k-fold cross-validation

+### Hold-out cross-validation
+In hold-out cross-validation, we separates the dataset T (of size n) into three mutually disjoint subsets – training Ttr, validation Tv, and testing Tt of sizes ntr, nv and nt successively.
+- The model is trained on the training subset Ttr,
+- The validation subset Tv is periodically used to evaluate the model performance during the training to avoid over-training.
+The training is stopped, when the performance on Tv is good enough or when it stops improving.
+- The testing subset Tt is used to gain a confident estimate of the models’ performance.

+### K-fold cross-validation
+The k-fold cross-validation is useful if not enough data for the hold-out cross-validation is available.
+The dataset T is divided into k parts of the same size.
+One part forms the validation (testing) set Tv, the other parts form the training set Ttr.
+This process is repeated for each part of the data.

 ## Reference